The Members of Bodal Chemicals Limited

 Review the performance of Non-Independent Directors and the Board as a whole

-Assess the quality quantity and timelines of flow of information between the Companymanagement and the Board that is necessary for the Board to effectively and reasonablyperform their duties
+Assess the quality quantity and timelines of flow of information between the Companymanagement and the Board that is necessary for the Board Members to effectively andreasonably perform their duties

 Board's Annual Evaluation